Fincer/dxvk-wine-autobuilder/README.md

 ---------------------------

-### Script validation test
+### Script runtime test

-Validation test done for the script to ensure it works as expected.
+Runtime test done for the script to ensure it works as expected.
 Occasional test-runs are mandatory due to rapid development of the packages (Wine/DXVK) it handles.

-**Latest test-run:** 17th November, 2018
+**Latest test-run:** 23th November, 2018

 **Linux Distributions:**